matt-paul/CV/README.md

 #### Google Squared Digital Marketing Certificate 2015

- - [6 month part-time course](https://www.wearesquared.com/), focused on startups and digital marketing, developed by Google and endorsed by the IPA.
+ - [6 month part-time course](https://www.wearesquared.com/), focused on startups and digital marketing and analytics, developed by Google and endorsed by the IPA.

 #### SAE Technology Institute, London.
 1999 to 2001